Redrot/redrot.github.io/research.md

 - Noncommutative tensor-triangular geometry
 - Intersections of modular representation theory and tensor-triangulated geometry
-- Invertible objects, such as endotrivial complexes
+- Invertible objects such as endotrivial complexes
 - Permutation modules and oligomorphic groups
-- Biset functors (i.e. global Mackey functors) and applications
 - Galois descent in representation theory
-- Local-to-global conjectures such as Broue's abelian defect group conjecture
+- Broue's abelian defect group conjecture and local-to-global representation theory of finite groups
-- Categorification
+- Biset functors and applications

 ---